tnqt/Thao-Nguyen/README.md

-I have two years of mobile app development experience with Flutter and Swift.
+I have two years and a half of mobile app development experience with Flutter and Swift.